trashbot0311/stashbot/README.md

 # stashbot
 A discord bot with searchable database for gaming inventory/trading.
 Wishlists reported with search results for each user.
 Independent stash/wishlist between platform channels.
-Relied heavily on tutorial [here](https://www.youtube.com/watch?v=nW8c7vT6Hl4), have to give Lucas the credit and thanks.
+Relied heavily on the tutorials [here](https://www.youtube.com/watch?v=nW8c7vT6Hl4), have to give Lucas the credit and thanks.
 ## Requirements
 * Your Discord ID
   * 18-Digit code to set you as owner